NEW CARRINGTON BAR & GRILL FORMAT

 The roadhouse’s dining takes great advantage of the old inn.
 You can peer in through the small pane windows and see why the Carrington was popular.
 During evenings, the flickering of candle light and firelight in winter on the polished floorboards and walls makes it feel like you just mercifully stepped off a daylong coach ride.
 On the other hand, the garden courtyard is a favourite location for man and beast on balmy or sultry nights, especially when the moon and the stars are piercing through the canopy of the Elms.

 The main eating place is Empire Hall.
 It’s a bit of the Victorian era blended with contemporary Australian art that is provided by Bungendore Wood Works Gallery.
 The combination of genuine old and genuine new creates an excitement and buzz that encourages informality, talking, and reaching out across the room to others.

-The table setting is an intentional mixture of old and new.
-Old style oilcloth and linen napkin sit atop a wooden table set with the Carrington’s own private china.
-Beef is served with wooden handle knifes that glide smoothly through a steak.
+The table setting is traditional, and a cut above what you would expect from similar establishments.
+Inside the table clothes and napkin are linen, and the china was made specially for the Carrington.
+Beef is served with wooden handle knifes specially made for a steaks.
 Staff can quickly configure the tables to seat 2, 4, 6, or 8 people comfortably.

 The Bungendore Woodworks Gallery was designed by notable local architect Maurice Barnes and built in 1994 to create the ideal environment for exhibiting wood and other media.
 The Gallery was integrated around a house built in 1883, which in 1998 was restored and modified to become Café Woodworks with dining for over 100 people.